plaid/plaid-ruby/README.md

 ## Account Vars

-Account.name :: String
+User::Account.name | String

 -- The name of the account

-Account.available_balance :: Float
+User::Account.available_balance | Float

 -- The available balance for this account

-Account.current_balance :: Float
+User::Account.current_balance | Float

 -- The current balance for this account

-Account.institution_type :: String
+User::Account.institution_type | String

 -- The type of account for this account

-Account.meta :: Hash
+User::Account.meta | Hash

 -- Various extra data sent by the institution for this account in the form of

-Account.numbers :: Hash
+User::Account.numbers | Hash

 -- Data sent from the Plaid Auth API which defines routing numbers and wire numbers.
 See https://plaid.com/docs/#auth for more information.